temach/reports/INR-Lab-3-vlans-and-faults.md

 Thus trunk ports can connect endpoints that support VLAN tagging.
 Whereas access ports can be used to connect a single VLAN to dumb switches/routers/clients that don't support VLAN tagging (or that should not be aware of it by network design).

-To rephrase access port is used to get traffic into the VLAN network by tagging it, inside the network traffic navigates between trunk ports that understand VLAN tags, and the traffic leaves the system through another access port without any VLAN tag.
+To rephrase access port is used to get traffic into the VLAN network by tagging it (traffic without a tag is understood to be in VLAN `1`), inside the network traffic navigates between trunk ports that understand VLAN tags, and the traffic leaves the system through another access port without any VLAN tag.
 This way VLAN is transparent to end clients.

 sources:
 1. https://serverfault.com/questions/385963/access-ports-versus-trunk-ports